xuefei-yan/xuefei-yan.github.io/_pages/en.md

 {% include base_path %}

 **Xue-Fei Yan** serves as a college lecturer in the Department of Communication.
-She is currently a second-year Ph.D. student in the [School of Journalism and Communication](https://jc.nju.edu.cn/), Nanjing University, under the supervision of Dr. Cheng-Jun Wang.
+She is currently a third-year Ph.D. student in the [School of Journalism and Communication](https://jc.nju.edu.cn/), Nanjing University, under the supervision of Dr. Cheng-Jun Wang.
 She is also a member of [Computational Communication Collaboratory](https://computational-communication.com/) and the [Socrates Lab](https://github.com/socrateslab/).
 Her research interests include computational social science, time use research, computational narrative and causal inference.
 Her research has appeared in outlets such as the _Chinese Journal of Communication_.

 # Education